Kilt, Stewart Royal tartan

 Kilt #1.
 Ready-made economy

 The kilt is a so called Economy kilt in PV/acrylic from no longer existing Tartan Wear Direct in Glasgow.
-They would offer these kilts in eight or nine different tartens and in three lengths, 21", 22", and 24".
+They would offer these kilts in eight or nine different tartans and in three lengths, 21", 22", and 24".
 Unfortunately, I only managed to have it in five different tartans, before TWD around 2006 or 2007 closed down, this one being Stewart Royal.

 I think the price was £39 or £44 and the tartan weight might be 10-11 oz.
 TWD marketed the kilts as 4-yarders.
 They are not.
 At the seam they measure no more than three yards.

-24 pictures
+24 pictures.

 Kilt #2.
 Made-to-measure in Scotland